MajedSaade/OllamaServiceFursa/README.md

-# Ollama Llama 3.2 Deployment
+# Ollama Llama 3.2 (3B) Deployment

-This repository contains an automated deployment solution for Ollama with the Llama 3.2 LLM model on an EC2 instance using GitHub Actions.
+This repository contains an automated deployment solution for Ollama with the Llama 3.2 (3B) LLM model on an EC2 instance using GitHub Actions.
+#Just to push
 ## Setup Instructions

 ### 1. Prerequisites